 - Bathrooms – There are 4 drop toilets at each hut.
 They all had toilet paper, hand wash, sanitiser, and running rain water for the sinks.
 They were the cleanest drop toilets we saw in all of Tasmania.

-Once you arrive at Port Arthur Historic Site on the day you start your hike, you head into the visitors centre, past the ticket desks then walk downstairs, where you’ll find the Three Capes Office.
+Once you arrive at Port Arthur Historic Site on the day you start the Three Capes Track, you head into the visitors centre, past the ticket desks then walk downstairs, where you’ll find the Three Capes Office.

 Head in, have your name marked off and the friendly ranger will give you your bag tag, your pass and give you a quick safety briefing.